Kandru/cs2-roll-the-dice/README.md

 ## Plugin Installation

 1. Download and extract the latest release from the [GitHub releases page](https://github.com/Kandru/cs2-roll-the-dice/releases/).
-2. Move the "RollTheDice" folder to the `/addons/counterstrikesharp/configs/plugins/` directory of your gameserver.
+2. Move the "RollTheDice" folder to the `/addons/counterstrikesharp/plugins/` directory of your gameserver.
+3. If you do NOT use german or english please copy the en.json in the *lang*-Folder to your language country code and edit accordingly.
-3. Restart the server.
+4. Restart the server.

 ## Plugin Update